Nitesh Estates Ltd Management Discussions.

 Company Overview and Market Positioning

-Nitesh Estates Limited ("Nitesh Estates" or "Company") is an integrated property developer and one of India's most recognized luxury real estate brands with presence in multiple asset classes: Residential, Commercial, Hotel and Shopping Mall.
-Since inception, the Company has brought over 17.80 mn sq. ft. of area under development.
+Nitesh Estates Limited ("Nitesh Estates" or "Company") is an integrated property developer and one of Indias most recognized luxury real estate brands with presence in multiple asset classes: Residential, Commercial, Hotel and Shopping Mall.
+Since inception, the Company has brought over 21.60 mn sq. ft. of area under development.
 The Company made its initial public offering in May 2010 and was listed on the Bombay Stock Exchange and the National Stock Exchange.

+Nestled in the heartland of Pune, Nitesh HUB is a whole new shopping and entertainment destination in Pune spread over 1 mn sq. ft.
+The mall has a current occupancy level of around 70% and is expected to be fully occupied in FY2018.
 In the commercial space, Nitesh Estates has 4 ongoing/upcoming commercial projects in Bangalore central business district (CBD) covering an area of over 0.45 mn sq. ft.
 The Company is targeting to attain an annual rental income of over Rs.
 300 Crore within the next 5 years through its portfolio of income generating assets.

-There were 7 projects under income recognition during the year with Unrecognized Income of Rs.
-165 Crore.
+There were 10 projects under income recognition during the year with Unrecognized Income of Rs.
+186 Crore.
 The Company expects increased revenue going forward owing to various projects getting to advanced stages of construction.